Tarek018/facebook-login-js/README.md

-# solidjs-facebook-auth
+# facebook-login
- A package for Facebook Login in SolidJS
+A package for Facebook Login

  ## Getting Started
 - `npm i solidjs-facebook-auth` or `pnpm i solidjs-facebook-auth`